jetbrains-academy/kotlin-onboarding-introduction/README.md

 step by step, by completing different small tasks, you will get a finished small project in the end.
-At the end of each lesson, an additional similar project will be offered: it includes all the topics of the lesson but is not contain the theory part.
+At the end of each lesson, an additional similar project will be offered: it includes all the topics of the lesson but does not contain the theory part.

 Note, this course **does not provide a detailed explanation** of the basic concepts, like variables: it just shows how to use them in Kotlin and can briefly remind you the definitions.